JaredP94/Spatial-Energy-Wits/README.md

 `npm start`

-Process to view the application at [http://localhost:3000/](http://localhost:3000/)
+Proceed to view the application at [http://localhost:3000/](http://localhost:3000/)

 Tests can be run using: